 Orangeries can be constructed using a variety of timbers, or they can be made more contemporary and minimalist by use of slim aluminium framing for the windows and doors.

-Don't orangeries and conservatories get too hot in the summer and too cold in winter?
+Don't all conservatories just get too hot in the summer and too cold in winter?

 Suffocating temperatures in the summer and freezing in the winter are a thing of the past.